Category-Level Object Shape and Pose Estimation in Less Than a Millisecond: Extra Experimental Results with Larger Shape Library

 \section{Extra Experimental Results with Larger Shape Library}

 Performance with a larger shape library strongly depends on the choice of regularization constant $\lambda$.
 For $\lambda\rightarrow 0$ the problem becomes ill-conditioned and all solvers slow significantly.
 Large $\lambda$ greatly reduces shape ambiguity by imposing a strong prior.
 For these results, we test with $K=25$, $N=10$, and $\lambda=1.0$.
-This moderate choice of $\lambda$ produces results which are similar to~\prettyref{sec:scf}.
+This moderate choice of $\lambda$ gives similar results to~\prettyref{sec:scf}.

 We compare the estimation accuracy of GN, SCF, \scfstar, and \pace~in \prettyref{fig:scf_mnoise_highK}.
 As before, the methods achieve virtually the same performance across noise scales, while the global optimality certificate filters out outlier results for \scfstar.
 Perhaps unsurprisingly, the large $K$ case is a more difficult problem.
 While \pace~reports an optimality certificate for every estimate, \scfstar~only certifies optimality for $11.5$\%, $10.8$\%, $8.8$\%, $6.2$\%, and $1.4$\% of estimates at increasingly noise scales.
 The runtimes at high $K$, in~\prettyref{tab:scf_runtimes2}, are slightly longer but have the same trends as before.
 Interestingly, \pace~suffers the most modest increase in runtime.
 Although it is only $2-3$ times faster than G-N, SCF is conclusively the fastest method.